Alexia Putellas: 2019–20

 In 2019, Putellas was given second captaincy for the first time at Barcelona after being named as fourth captain in the previous year.
 For the first few months of the 2019–20 season, she captained the side during Vicky Losada's hamstring injury, but began to start as captain in most matches by default as Losada transitioned to an off-the-bench role.
-On 7 September 2019, she became the first player to ever score at the Estadi Johan Cruyff in a 9–1 win versus Tacón, the team that would later become Real Madrid.
-Some days later, Putellas scored Barcelona's first goal of the 2019-20 Champions League campaign, away against Juventus.
+On 7 September 2019, she became the first player to ever score at the Estadi Johan Cruyff in a 9–1 win against Tacón, the team that would later become Real Madrid.
+Some days later, Putellas scored Barcelona's first goal of the 2019–20 Champions League campaign, away against Juventus.
 In the home leg, she scored the first ever Champions League goal at the Estadi Johan Cruyff.

 In February of the following year, she started and captained both legs of the first ever Supercopa de España Femenina.
 In the final, she scored a brace in a 10–1 thrashing of Real Sociedad, winning her first major title with the club in two years.
 Later in the month, she made her 300th appearance for Barcelona against Sporting Huelva, the fourth player in Barcelona's history to reach that many appearances after Melanie Serrano, Marta Unzué, and Vicky Losada.
 She was honored at Estadi Johan Cruyff for the milestone in March.
-Following the beginning of the COVID-19 pandemic in Europe, the 2019-20 league season was suspended, with Barcelona being crowned the winner with 21 out of 32 matchdays played.
-It was Putellas’ first league title since 2015, and her fourth with the club overall.
+Following the beginning of the COVID-19 pandemic in Europe, the 2019–20 league season was suspended, with Barcelona being crowned the winner with 21 out of 32 matchdays played.
+It was Putellas' first league title since 2015, and her fourth with the club overall.
 She ended up contributing 10 goals and 8 assists in 20 league matches.
 At the end of the season, Putellas was named the best player of the 2019–20 league campaign.

-Upon the resumption of the 2019–20 UEFA Women's Champions League, Barcelona played Atlético Madrid in the single-legged quarterfinal, where they won 1–0.
-Barcelona advanced to the semifinal of the competition, where they were knocked out 1–0 by VfL Wolfsburg.
+Upon the resumption of the 2019–20 UEFA Women's Champions League, Barcelona played Atlético Madrid in the single-legged quarter-final, where they won 1–0.
+Barcelona advanced to the semi-final of the competition, where they were knocked out 1–0 by VfL Wolfsburg.
 In a post-match interview, when asked about the gap in quality between Barcelona and other elite European teams, Putellas claimed "there is no distance."
 On the continental stage, Putellas was named as a candidate for the UEFA Women's Team of the Year for 2020.

 Although the 2019–20 UEFA Women's Champions League was completed, Barcelona were still due to complete the remaining matches of that season's Copa de la Reina campaign.
-Owing to the COVID-19 pandemic, the semifinals and final of the 2019–20 Copa de la Reina were pushed back to be played during the 2020–21 season.
+Owing to the COVID-19 pandemic, the semi-finals and final of the 2019–20 Copa de la Reina were pushed back to be played during the 2020–21 season.
 On 13 February 2021, Putellas played the 2020 Copa de la Reina final against Logroño, and drew a penalty which she scored to put Barcelona 1–0 up.
 Barcelona won the final 3–0, Putellas' fifth Copa de la Reina title with the club.